girlscriptjaipur/GDTC_Hack-In/README.md

-# Girlscript Developer Tech Camp -UI/UX challenge
+# GirlScript Developer Tech Camp - Hack-in
-An online event that tests the capability of a person to replicate a given web/app UI, the event would be conducted on a weekly basis.
-The person who best replicates the UI on the web or the app wins the challenge.
-This challenge will run the whole month, with 1-2 new UIs to be completed per week.
+A week-long coding challenge in which participants build a small-scale project using latest technologies.
+They would be provided with all the required resources and reference materials along with the guidance of mentors.
+The goal of this event is to encourage community members to learn new technologies and evolve continuously in the tech industry.

-# Instructions:
+# Instructions
 1. Fork the repository and clone it to your PC.

-   2. Put your code inside the cloned repository. in a folder with the name: `“<ParticipantName>:<DifficultyLevel>”` which should contain the source code and screenshots/screen captures.
+2. Put your code inside the cloned repository in a folder name "<Participant_Name>:<Project_Name>" which should contain the source code and screenshots of your developed project.
 3. Push it to your forked repository.

-   4. Create a Pull Request and we will take care of the rest.
+4. Create Pull Request and we will take care of the rest.

 # Github Cheat Sheet: